 By using intelligent data collection technologies and machine learning algorithms to collect publicly available business data, the benefits are twofold.

 Firstly, the data is of higher quality and easier to validate since it is already available publicly.
-And second, the whole process is more transparent due to clearly outlined data collecting and processing policies.
+And secondly, the whole process is more transparent due to clearly outlined data collecting and processing policies.

 Alternatives to third-party cookies

 In the climate of big budget marketing and sales campaigns it needs to be said…Data is important.
 Moreover the quality and accuracy of that data is vital.
 For too long the marketing sector relied on big data to drive their quarterly plans and decisions.

 But how can you make a good decision based on incomplete and inaccurate data?

 The thing is…You can’t.